Google Search Console vs Google Analytics: What’s the Difference

 • Website Issues: Clearly identifies if your website has problems that stop Google from finding or showing it, like broken links or slow-loading pages.

-For example, if your online clothing shop in Detroit ranks 10th for the keyword “summer dresses,” Google Search Console clearly shows this, allowing you to improve and rank higher.
+For example, if you run a Brand Websites development business and your site ranks 10th for the keyword “best brand websites,” Google Search Console clearly shows this.
+It will also provide insights to help you improve and rank higher.

 Google Analytics Data